 You may also be interested in a Noongar glossary for local Aboriginal words that are used within this website.

 - Bunuru (Second summer): Wetlands and fishing, dance and storytelling, Noongar Boodja Trail with a focus on wetlands.

-- Makaru (Rain season): Hunting and tool making, dance and storytelling, Noongar Boodja Trail with a focus on tools.
+- Makuru (Rain season): Hunting and tool making, music and language.
+Noongar Boodja Trail with a focus on tools.

 - Djilba (Transitional season): Family and traditional life, dance and storytelling, Noongar Boodja Trail with a focus on bush school and games.

-- Kambarang (Wildflower season): Bush tucker and medicine, dance and storytelling, Noongar Boodja Trail with a focus on plants use.
+- Kambarang (Wildflower season): Bush tucker and medicine, art and storytelling, Noongar Boodja Trail with a focus on plants use.

 - Birok (First summer): Caring for country and fire, dance and storytelling, Noongar Boodja Trail with a focus on sustainability.